 In December 2004, Occidental adopted a formal

-Human Rights Policy that sets forth Occidental’s commitment to promoting human rights in the areas where it operates.
+Human Rights Policy, which has been periodically updated, that sets forth Occidental’s commitment to promoting human rights in the areas where it operates.
 A summary of the policy is contained in the Code of Business Conduct.
 The

 Golden Parachute Policy